College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 Do Any of the Above Options Require a Contract?

 None of the above services require a contract.
-Streaming services offer the benefit of having cable channels without getting stuck in a contract.
+Streaming services offer the benefit of having major cable channels without getting locked into a contract.

 Does Roku Have College Football?